 Medical Model.
-The medical model emphasizes the role of occupational therapy personnel within a team of health care professionals.
+The medical model emphasizes the role of occupational therapy personnel within a team of healthcare professionals.
 Examples may include acute care facilities (psychosocial, pediatrics, or physical disabilities), a burn unit within an acute care setting, or a hand rehabilitation unit within an acute care setting.
-Select inpatient rehabilitation centers may qualify as medical model at the discretion of the AFWC and the Program Director, based on the client demographics at the facility.
+Select acute rehabilitation centers may qualify as medical models at the discretion of the AFWC and the Program Director, based on the client demographics at the facility.